Your Stripe Dashboard Is Not a Business Structure

 One blind spot, every two weeks.
 No spam.

-Structure, in this context, is not a legal concept or a compliance requirement.
-It is the set of characteristics that describe how a business is organized — which entity exists, where it is registered, how money flows through it, what jurisdictions it touches, and what documentation supports the arrangement.
+Structure isn't a legal concept or a compliance checkbox.
+It's the set of facts that describe how your business is organized: which entity exists, where it's registered, how money flows through it, what jurisdictions it touches, what documentation backs it up.

-For indie hackers, these characteristics tend to be defined by default rather than by design.
-The entity was formed wherever Stripe Atlas offered it.
-The bank account was opened wherever was easiest — often Mercury, Relay, or whichever option had the fastest onboarding.
-The payment processor was chosen for developer experience, not structural fit.
-The tax filing happens wherever the founder lives.
-The documentation is whatever the tools automatically generate.
+For most indie hackers, those facts were decided by default.
+Entity formed wherever Stripe Atlas offered it.
+Bank account at Mercury, Relay, or whichever had the fastest onboarding.
+Payment processor picked for DX, not structural fit.
+Tax filing wherever the founder lives.
+Documentation is whatever the tools auto-generated.

-When the structure is visible — when the founder can see how money flows, what the entity defines, where tax positions intersect with operations, and what documentation exists — decisions about the business are made with awareness of the structural foundation they rest on.
+When you can see how money flows, what the entity actually defines, where your tax position intersects with operations, and what documentation exists, you make decisions with awareness of what's underneath them.

-Global Solo's META framework maps these four dimensions for solo founders and indie hackers.
-The output is a structural diagnostic: a clear picture of what the current structure actually is, mapped across the dimensions that matter when someone — a bank, a tax authority, a platform — eventually asks.
+Global Solo's META framework maps four dimensions for solo founders: Money, Entity, Tax, and Accountability.
+The output is a structural diagnostic showing what your current setup actually is, across the dimensions that matter when someone eventually asks.

 Visual: Revenue Growth vs. Structural Exposure